rvalla/jaqueludios/README.md

 - [**Python**](https://www.python.org/): one of the programming languages I used.
 - [**python-chess**](https://github.com/niklasf/python-chess): the library which helps me to process chess moves.
+- [**Lichess**](https://lichess.org): the site where I play, learn and find inspiration.
+This project wouldn't be possible without the best site to play and learn chess.

 Visit **jaqueludios** site at [azarte.gitlab.io/jaqueludios/](https://azarte.gitlab.io/jaqueludios).